 - 5 g salt

-- 2-3 tbsp olive oil for kneading and the dough container
+- 2-3 tablespoon olive oil for kneading and the dough container

-- 2-3 tbsp semolina flour for the pizza peel or baking paper
+- 2-3 tablespoon semolina flour for the pizza peel or baking paper

 Toppings for 2 pizzas